brianhabana/Mortgage_Qualifier_App/README.md

 python app.py
 ```

-Upon launching the loan qualifier application you will be greeted with the following prompts.
+Upon launching the mortgage qualifier application you will be greeted with the following prompts.

 ![Mortgage Qualifier Prompts]()
-Answers must match exactly and are case sensitive
+*Answers must match exactly and are case sensitive*

 What's the property link (enter zillow public link)
 What's the requested loan to value (LTV)%?